norbibi/Golem_SST/README.md

 Use the --inputLanguage <inputLanguage> and --outputLanguage <outputLanguage> options to configure the languages.
 inputLanguage correspond to what you hear in your headphones and outputLanguage to what your interlocutor will hear.

-If you want to use a specific (compatible) GPU provider, use the --providerId <providerid> option.
+If you want to use a specific (compatible) GPU provider, use the '--providerId <providerid>' option.
 If you want to use a GPU provider among all those available (the cheapest), use the '--useOnlyWhitelisted false' option.

 You can also set your prices and budget with the maxStartPrice, maxCpuPricePerHour, maxEnvPricePerHour and budget options.